Edward Leete Award

 History

-The TAOC was initiated in 1992, and as of 2021, there have been a total of 373 awards.
+The TAOC was initiated in 1992, and with the 2024 Awardees, there have been a total of 437 awards.
 A list of awardees and their affliations can be found HERE.

 Roger Adams Award